aberba/ghana-apis/README.md

 # Ghana APIs
 My collection of APIs available for use in Ghana - handy for building solutions.
-Rating are based on my personal (probably inaccurate) accessment
+Ratings are based on my personal (probably inaccurate) accessment

 ## Payment
 Quality payment service providers